For many years, we measured intelligence with IQs tests. But recently, we’ve discovered that there are many different ways to measure intelligence.

 How Do You Develop Linguistic Intelligence?

 Everyone has linguistic intelligence.
-And if you’d like to supercharge your inner wordsmith, we’ve got four strategies that can help you develop linguistic intelligence.
+And if you’d like to supercharge your inner wordsmith, we’ve got four strategies that can help you develop them.

 Games like Scrabble, Words With Friends, Crostix, and Word Scramble are all great options for increasing your linguistic intelligence.